Small Business Taxes & ManagementTM--Copyright 2008, A/N Group, Inc.

 Breakeven Holding Period for Long-Term Capital Gains

-Hold a stock for 11 months and your gain is short-term; hold it for even one day more than a year and your gain is long-term and taxed at 5% (if you're in the 10% or 15% bracket) or 15% (if you're in the higher brackets).
+Hold a stock for 11 months and your gain is short-term; hold it for even one day more than a year and your gain is long-term and taxed at 0% (if your income is less than $77,200, married filing joint; $38,600 for unmarried individuals; $51,700 for heads of household), then at 15%, or 20% (if you're income is more than $479,000, married filing joint; $425,000 for unmarried individuals; $452,400 for heads of households).
+These thresholds are for 2018 and are indexed for inflation.
 How much of your gain can you lose and come out even by holding for the extra time?

 You can figure your breakeven by using this formula: